 • Maintains PI cover of at least £500,000.

-• Responds promptly to telephone, email and text messages from users of the TAN website – and seeking agreement as to what ‘promptly’ means for different clients.
+• Responds promptly to telephone, email and text messages from users of the TAN website – and seeks agreement on what ‘promptly’ means for different clients.

-• Undertakes not to take on work without having relevant experience (and to refer such work on to another Member instead).
+• Undertakes not to take on work without relevant experience (and to refer such work to another Member instead).

-• general and, where relevant, specific areas of expertise and justification for claiming such expertise
+• General and, where relevant, specific areas of expertise, with justification for claiming such expertise

 If you do not qualify for inclusion on our website as a specialist tax adviser, you may wish to join as a uk tax accountant instead >>>